-In this video James David Redding III demonstrates just how quickly and easily you can design water movement sounds using Reformer Pro.
+In this video James David Redding III imports his own sounds into Reformer Pro and demonstrates just how quickly and easily you can sound design water movement.
 A task that would be laborious using more traditional methods, becomes fun and performable.

 All right.
 Here we are.
 Krotos Reformer Pro, one of my favourite tools in my sound design toolbox, and one of my favourite part about it is that I can use my own libraries for sounds.
 Recently on a TV series I’m working on, we had to do some water movement, some of it going underwater, some of it coming above to the surface.
 So we need to be able to have a fluid motion between the two and, you know, cutting in sound effects for this stuff, it can be a pain.

 I mean, trying to get the right movements and sync with everything and your Foley team can do so much, but this is just a nice way to augment everything that they’ve done and also be able to use these underwater sounds that you might have in your library already starting up.
 Reformer Pro.
 Here we are with the Black Leopard Electronic Pro, Fruit Squash Pro and Leather Pro.
 All the standards that come with it.
 But what I need to do is use sounds that I already have in my library of underwater motion and above surface water motion.

 I’m going to spare you the details of me going through and picking out which sounds I want to use.
 I’ve already pulled them into their own folder and we’re going to go to the analysis tool here and click on that and choose our folder.
 So here in my Krotos folder, I have underwater and water movement 2 and water movement.
 You can see here we’re going to load up underwater first.
 Open and I’m working at 48KHz.